• Use Cases

 Not every destination needs a dedicated first-party integration to be useful.
 Sometimes the system you need to reach is an internal service, a partner endpoint, or a SaaS tool that already exposes a clean webhook receiver.

 Meshes gives those endpoints the same delivery layer as the rest of your stack.
-You configure the HTTPS URL in your Meshes workspace, create the rule once, and let Meshes forward matching event payloads without building a custom worker just for that destination.
+Configure the HTTPS URL, authentication scheme, HMAC signing, HTTP method, and payload format in your Meshes workspace — then create a rule and let Meshes handle delivery, retries, and observability.

 send_webhook

-Use Meshes to deliver the matching product event to any receiver that can accept a webhook request, including internal services and unsupported third-party tools.
+Use Meshes to deliver the matching product event to any receiver that can accept a webhook request, with configurable auth, HMAC signing, custom headers, payload format, and HTTP method.

 Common use cases